Bears opt to make sweeping changes, fire GM Pace, coach Nagy

 Things declined from there.

-Trubisky regressed and the Bears let him leave as a free agent after last season.
+”I can’t answer that question,” he said. ”How I will answer that question, I do feel like no matter what position the coach has put us in, I think for like (me) personally, I could have played better in the situations.”

 Chicago never finished higher than 21st on offense under Nagy, and that was in his first year.
-The Bears were 28th overall and 26th in scoring heading into the final week.
-Nagy handed off play-calling duties to offensive coordinator Bill Lazor each of the past two seasons in an effort to jolt a struggling unit.
+The Bears were 24th overall and 27th in scoring this season.
+Nagy handed off play-calling duties to offensive coordinator Bill Lazor each of the past two years in an effort to jolt a struggling unit.

 The new coach will have to unlock the potential in Fields after an uneven rookie season for the No. 11 overall draft pick.
 Though he flashed the physical skills, he had more interceptions (10) than touchdown passes (seven) and an unimpressive 73.2 passer rating.
-The Bears were 2-8 in the games he started and lost the final seven with him in the lineup after wins over Detroit and Las Vegas in Weeks 4 and 5.
+The Bears were 2-8 in the games he started.